Wallner and Buxton homer to back López as Twins finally win in New York with 8-3 victory over Mets

 NEW YORK (AP) — Matt Wallner hit a two-run homer and came within inches of another round-tripper as the Minnesota Twins finally won a game in New York by beating the Mets 8-3 on Wednesday.

-The victory was Minnesota’s first at Citi Field since April 9, 2019.
+The Twins were outscored 17-2 in the first two games against the Mets and 39-13 while losing their first five games in New York this season.
+The Yankees swept Minnesota from June 4-6.

+“We’ve been joking about it,” said Twins left fielder Trevor Larnach, who robbed Francisco Lindor of a leadoff homer.
+“The statistic out there with us and New York — whatever.”

 Wallner’s homer capped a five-run outburst in the third, when Luis Severino (7-4) gave up five straight hits to begin the inning.
-The outfielder nearly went deep again in the fifth, when center fielder Tyrone Taylor reached over the fence and got a piece of the ball but could not corral it as Wallner settled for a double.
+The outfielder nearly went deep again in the fifth, but center fielder Tyrone Taylor reached over the fence and got a piece of the ball as Wallner settled for a double.

+“We were just building off of each other there and just stacking up hits,” Wallner said.
+“Anytime you can put up five (runs) in an inning, you think you have a pretty good chance to win.”

 The big day concluded an eventful series for Wallner, who made his big league pitching debut by tossing 1 1/3 innings of scoreless relief in Monday’s 15-2 loss.